pulp/pulp_installer/docs/upgrades.md

    each **currently installed** plugin's name listed as a key, and with each plugin having a key under it called `version` set to the **new** minor version as the value (with quotes).
 Add a key under the plugin name called `upgrade` set to the value `true`.
-(This combination will will update the plugin to the latest patch release if no upgrade is necessary.)
+(This combination will update the plugin to the latest patch release if no upgrade is necessary.)
 1. Update or downgrade your installer to the latest version (3.y.z) of the pulpcore minor release (3.y) you need.
 (The installer's minor version will control what minor version of pulpcore gets installed.)